 Rüppel’s Vulture (Gyps rueppelli):

-This bird was recovered in the Oriental region by the Emirates Center for Wildlife Propagation (ECWP) in collaboration with the Forestry Administration (HCEFLCD – DREF-Oriental).
-It was wing-tagged (black ‘M1’ on white background) and equipped with a GPS transmitter.
-It was released at Jbel Moussa area but it did not flight away.
+This juvenile Rüppell’s Vulture was found weak by a shepherd at Enjil, in the Oriental region on 15 July 2018.
+It was transferred to the Emirates Center for Wildlife Propagation (ECWP, located at Missour) in collaboration with the Forestry Administration (HCEFLCD – DREF-Oriental).
+It was wing-tagged (black ‘M1’ on white background) and equipped with a GPS transmitter (photo below), and released at Jbel Moussa with the other vultures (however, it did not flight away immediately after its release).